 EXPERIENCES - Clinical Experience, Leadership, Service, and Research.
 A highly competitive applicant will present a minimum of:

-- ~200 hours of substantive, longitudinal clinical experiences such as: shadowing a physician, medical mission trips, scribing, community EMS, etc. Please note that volunteering in clinic/waiting rooms such as playing/reading to children, stocking shelves, and transporting patients is considered good volunteer experience, but is not hands-on clinical experience.
+- Substantive, longitudinal clinical experiences such as: shadowing a physician, medical mission trips, scribing, community EMS, etc. Please note that volunteering in clinic/waiting rooms such as playing/reading to children, stocking shelves, and transporting patients is considered good volunteer experience, but is not hands-on clinical experience.
 International experiences are acceptable, but a majority should be in the United States.

 - Section scores: